Top Oracle DBA, RAC, and Performance Tuning Questions on Advanced Topics for Experienced Professionals:

 Q #11) What is the difference between restoring a database and recovering a database?

-Let me explain with the help of a scenario.
+Let us understand this with the help of a scenario.

 - Database full backup is taken on Friday 11 PM